MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-oc-to-csw.md

 ### How to bring customization to other environments

-1. To customize your environment, complete the steps in [Add an app to a solution](/power-apps/maker/model-driven-apps/distribute-model-driven-app#add-an-app-to-a-solution)
+1. To customize your environment, perform the steps in [Add an app to a solution](/power-apps/maker/model-driven-apps/distribute-model-driven-app#add-an-app-to-a-solution).
 1. Publish the customization and export the solution.

 ### Add the Phone to Case business process flow in Customer Service workspace